RobertHue/blender-seams-to-sewing-patter-pdf/README.md

-# blender Seams to Sewing pattern
+# Blender Seams to Sewing Pattern

 An add-on for Blender that assists with setting up 2D sewing patterns from 3D models, for cloth simulation and real-life sewing.